fgdfgfthgr-fox/Volume_Seg_Tool/README.md

 This tool does __not__ support 2D image segmentation, nor colorful image segmentation.
 In which case you should consider [ilastik](https://www.ilastik.org/) or [Trainable Weka Segmentation](https://imagej.net/plugins/tws/), [nnU-Net](https://github.com/MIC-DKFZ/nnUNet) or [BiaPy](https://github.com/BiaPyX/BiaPy).

 To contributor: The [GitHub page](https://github.com/fgdfgfthgr-fox/Volume_Seg_Tool) for VST is the preferred site for reporting issue or community feedback.
+For more information, please see the [CONTRIBUTING.md](CONTRIBUTING.md)

 ![How_much_can_it_help.png](GitHub_Res%2FHow_much_can_it_help.png)
 ## Advantages